Communication between bases

 With temi, casual conversations that can’t be picked up in meetings naturally occur.

 The biggest change after the introduction was the quality of communication itself.
-Small talk and sharing of small observations, which was difficult to do in a video conference in a conference room, occurred naturally over temi, and the psychological distance between the site and the design department was greatly reduced.
-One comment said, "One of the benefits of temi is that you can naturally talk about topics that are off the meeting agenda."
+Casual conversation and the sharing of small observations, which were difficult to do in a video conference room, occurred naturally over temi, and the psychological distance between the site and the design team was greatly reduced."The unique benefit of temi is that it allows you to naturally discuss topics that are outside the meeting agenda."There was also a comment like this.

 Future outlook: Possibility of expanding use and expanding to the entire design department